Conditional Poisson Stochastic Beam Search: Statistical Estimation with Conditional Poisson Stochastic Beam Search

-Qualitatively, what this result tells us is that if we are asking about the inverse inclusion probability of a candidate with a low inclusion probability, our estimator may have very high variance.
+\item ${1}/{\pipoissonmc}$ is a consistent estimator of ${1}/{\pipoisson}$ with asymptotic variance \end{enumerate} Here $\asvar$ denotes the \defn{asymptotic variance}, which is the variance after the number of samples $M$ is large enough such that the central limit theorem has kicked in \cite{bickel2015mathematical}. \end{restatable} \begin{proof} Proof given in \cref{app:proptwo}. \end{proof} Qualitatively, what this result tells us is that if we are asking about the inverse inclusion probability of a candidate with a low inclusion probability, our estimator may have very high variance.
 Indeed, it is unlikely that we could derive an estimator without this qualitative property due to the presence of the inverse.
 Moreover, the estimator given in \cref{eq:mc-naive} is not of practical use: If we are interested in the inverse inclusion probability of a specific candidate $\yy$, then we may have to sample a very large number of beams until we eventually sample one that actually contains $\yy$.
 In practice, what this means is that our estimate of the inclusion probably for a rare $\yy$ will often be zero, which we cannot invert.\footnote{One solution would be to smooth our estimates of the inclusion probabilities, adding a small $\varepsilon$ to ensure that we do not divide by zero, but the authors find our next approach to be more methodologically sound.} Instead, we pursue an importance sampling strategy for estimating $\pipoisson(\yy)$, which we outline in the next section.\looseness=-1